GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="Modification">Modification</h3>

 "Modification" means that this project, and it's constituent parts, may be changed or edited.
 This includes every element of the project.
-If modification is not explicitly allowed the project must be used as is.
+If modification is not explicitly allowed this project must be used as is.

-Any other project used in this project is subject to the provisions of its license, except modified parts of that project that are now using this license.
+Any other project used in this project is subject to the provisions of its license.
 Therefore there are two exceptions to this provision:

 1. If modification is not explicitly allowed in this project but an included project has a license allowing for modification then the items of this project from that project can be modified according to its license.
 2. If modification is explicitly allowed in this project but an included project has a license not allowing for modification then the items of this project from that project can not be modified according to its license.